chrisXchen/zoningAI/README.md

 ## Features

-Land Laws AI implements a simple, chat interface via [Chatbot UI Lite](https://github.com/mckaywrigley/chatbot-ui-lite) that can be connected to your supabase client.
+Just Zoning implements a simple, chat interface via [Chatbot UI Lite](https://github.com/mckaywrigley/chatbot-ui-lite) that can be connected to your supabase client.

 Modify the chat interface in `components/Chat`.